Krusophyx/PrinciplesExample/README.md

 1. Is the information collected authentic?
 - [ ] Process in place where the information collected is authenticated by being given directly from the individual with any necessary supporting documents.
 <!-- Actionable item 2.
 Interpretation -->
-2. Are you getting the clients consent?
+2. Does the agency receive the clients consent?
 - [ ] There is an option not to give information.
 By clicking submit or by submitting a form, the client gives consent.
+Produce form.

 ## Principle 3 - Collection of information from subject
 <!-- Actionable item 1.
 Interpretation -->